hemant-poonia/Xarray_GEV/README.md

 # Xarray_GEV
-an introduction to analysis of extreme values
+an introduction to analysis of extreme values using genextreme package